Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 *soft recovery fraction is 0

 {% alert %}
-Fire recovery time will wait the full duration of ticks before letting you fire, so a value of 0.066 means you will fire on the 7th tick, while a rounds per second value of 10 will have the weapon wait 5 ticks before firing on the 6th
+Fire recovery time will wait the full duration of ticks before letting you fire, so a value of 0.066 means you will fire on the 7th tick after waiting for 6, while a rounds per second value of 10 will have the weapon wait 5 ticks before firing on the 6th
 {% /alert %}

 ## Prediction and noise